Using Sydney’s Public Transport 2025

 Sydney Metro

-There are two lines to choose from:
+There are currently two lines to choose from:

 • Metro North West Line runs from Tallawong to Chatswood